Limitations and Troubleshooting

 - Only public packages from public registries can be redirected and served

-@company/private-packageon npm) are not supported as anonymous redirect traffic - Audit trails will show anonymous requests rather than identified users
+@company/private-packageon npm) are not supported as anonymous redirect traffic - Audit logs can show anonymous requests unless your environment maps identity during redirect handling

 Workarounds: